What does your child learn at school each day? Find information about our curriculum subjects here.

 All pupils will secure firm foundations in English and Mathematics and this underpins a growing excellence in other subjects.
 Our knowledge-engaged curriculum offers a broad range of subjects from Early Years through to Key Stage 2 (KS2) and wherever possible we make opportunities for our curriculum to be child-led.
 We believe in bringing learning to life, both indoors and out, with an emphasis on engaging and purposeful learning.

 At Norfolk Community Primary School, our curriculum is knowledge engaged: skills based and knowledge rich.
-We believe that our children deserve a broad, balanced curriculum that develops their skills in core area, as well as across a wider curriculum.
+We believe that our children deserve a broad, balanced curriculum that develops their skills in core areas, as well as across a wider curriculum.
 We want our children to produce exceptional outcomes whilst developing their independence, curiosity and creativity.
 We want to produce collaborators, innovators, leaders and, more than anything else, young people who are prepared for the future.

 Norfolk Community Primary School aims to provide a curriculum that is engaging, balanced and relevant.
 While emphasis is placed on children learning core skills of English and Maths, we place great value on developing the ‘whole child’ and provide an engaging programme of study in all curriculum areas.